vpenso/scripts/notes/shell.markdown

     ${s,}          first character of string s to lowercase
     ${s^^}         all characters of string s to uppercase
     ${s,,}         all characters of string s to lowercase

+Arrays:

+    a=(e1 e2 ...)  assign list of elements e1,e2,... to variable a
     ${a[i]}        use element i from array a
     ${a}           use element 0 from array a
     ${a[*]}        use all elements from array a